-Movements of mountain slopes are to be monitored with an integrated monitoring system. monitoring system.
-At i3mainz the processing of laser scanning data is laser scanning data is developed and validated at the i3mainz for this purpose.
+The movements of mountainsides and slopes are to be monitored with an integrated monitoring system.
+The processing of laser scanned data is being developed and validated at the i3mainz for this purpose.

-The i3mainz has dealt with the possibilities and limits of surface deformations in the context of numerous the possibilities and limits of areal deformation measurements using terrestrial laser scanning as part of numerous dissertations and project papers.
-The aim of the projects was to initiate a paradigm shift for geodetic monitoring – away from the tachymetric the tachymetric acquisition of a few single points by means of individual prisms prisms mounted on the object, to an areal acquisition of several million points points directly on the object surface.
+The i3mainz has examined the possibilities and limits of areal deformation measurements using terrestrial laser scanning as part of numerous dissertations and project papers.
+The aim of the projects was to initiate a paradigm shift for geodetic monitoring – away from the tachymetric measurement of a few individual points with single prisms mounted on the object, and towards areal measurement of several million points directly on the object surface.

-To this end, a long-range laser scanner was initially purchased and its performance and suitability for the intended targets were investigated.
-At the Loreley, but also directly in Mainz, the refraction influence of different heights over water surfaces was determined by measurements over the Rhine.
-The specially developed sand model of an open pit mine allowed the simulation of various landslide scenarios and the testing of different algorithms and modeling approaches.
+First, a long-range laser scanner was purchased and examined to determine its performance and suitability for the intended targets.
+Both at the Loreley and directly in Mainz, the refraction influence of different heights above water surfaces was determined by measurements over the Rhine.
+The specially developed sand model of an open-pit mine enabled the simulation of various landslide scenarios and the testing of different algorithms and modeling approaches.

 DMT GmbH & Co.
-KG has carried out numerous measurement campaigns since the project began in different areas, such as open-pit mines and medium and high mountain ranges.
-Until the end of the project, the i3mainz will take on the evaluation of these data, among other things.
+KG has performed numerous measurement surveys since the start of the project in different areas, such as open-pit mines, and in low and high mountain ranges.
+Until the project is completed, the i3mainz will focus on the evaluation of this data, among other things.